rahulkrishnan98/computer-organization-and-architecture/README.md

 ### Development
 Want to contribute?
 Great!
-If you have any cool MIPS code that you want to share, be my guest.
+If you have any cool MIPS code that you want to share, be my guest, send in your valuable PR.

 License
 ----